• Energy saving

 How to reduce your HVAC system’s carbon footprint

 In the EU, buildings are responsible for 40% of the total energy consumption and 36% of greenhouse gas emissions.
-If you know that about 50% of that energy consumption is related to the HVAC system, you’ll no doubt agree with us that the heating and cooling system offers a great opportunity to reduce our carbon footprint.
+If you know that about 50% of that energy consumption is related to the HVAC system, you’ll no doubt agree with us that the heating and cooling system offers a great opportunity to reduce our carbon footprint, and is a key factor in obtaining our Net Zero carbon emissions target by 2050.

 Reduce carbon footprint HVAC system